Guilhermedgl/Lab-fkng-zombies/README.md

 ## ZOMBIES

-My first project at Ironhack
+My first project at Ironhack.

 Kill zombies as much as you can or they will eat you!